slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Kevin Kelly*

 > *"To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
 The secret to making fine things is in remaking them."
--- Kevon Kelly*
+-- Kevin Kelly*

 ### Improving by analysis

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."
 -- Otto von Bismarck*

 Practice makes perfect but doesn’t make new.
 New comes from having a broader perspective and analysis of past situations.
 People repeat very easily the same mistakes.
-You improve by examining your failures.
-It will help you letting go.
+You improve by examining your failures, it will help you letting go.

-> *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*

-> *"You can only connect the dots looking back, not looking forward."*
+> *"You can only connect the dots looking back, not looking forward."
+-- Unknown*

 > *"Journal early before your inhibitions take in.
 Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want."*

-> *"All truly great thoughts are conceived by walking."
--- Nietzsche*

 ### Applied knowledge

 > *"Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it."*

-Only applied knowledge is power.
 Action, not knowledge, leads to success.
 If you are not constantly taking action on the new information that you are learning then it’s just educational porn.

 > *"Seek knowledge.
 Knowledge and courage are the elements of greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile."
 -- Balthasar Gracian*